openobserve/openobserve-docs/docs/guide/user-guide/concepts.md

 ### User Roles

-A user in ZincObserve can have role `admin` or `member`.
+A user in OpenObserve can have role `admin` or `member`.

 Users with `admin` role have greater priviledges as compared to users with `member` role, e.g., inviting other users by email to an organization.

 ## Functions

-Functions in ZincObserve can used during ingestion & query to aid advanced capabilities like enrichment, redaction, log reduction, compliance, etc. A function is defined in Lua script.
+Functions in OpenObserve can used during ingestion & query to aid advanced capabilities like enrichment, redaction, log reduction, compliance, etc. A function is defined in Lua script.

 ## Timestamp

-`_timestamp` is considered as timestamp column in ZincObserve, if `_timestamp` or `@timestamp` isn't present in data being ingested, we add `_timestamp` to each record with the value of `NOW` upto microseconds precision.
+`_timestamp` is considered as timestamp column in OpenObserve, if `_timestamp` or `@timestamp` isn't present in data being ingested, we add `_timestamp` to each record with the value of `NOW` upto microseconds precision.

 For input data with key as `_timestamp`/`@timestamp`, for the value we support the following data types/format: